Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/migrations.md

 ## Overview

-Upgrade to major and patch {{site.ee_product_name}} releases using the `kong migrations` commands.
+Upgrade to major, minor, and patch {{site.ee_product_name}} releases using the `kong migrations` commands.

 You can also use the commands to migrate all {{site.ce_product_name}} entities to {{site.ee_product_name}}.

-## Upgrade Path for Major Kong Enterprise Releases
+## Upgrade Path for Kong Enterprise Releases

+Kong adheres to [semantic versioning](https://semver.org/), which makes a distinction between major, minor, and patch versions.
+The upgrade path differs depending on the previous version from which you are migrating.

+## Prerequisites for Migrating to Kong Enterprise 2.1

 If you are not on {{site.ee_product_name}} 1.5.x, you must first incrementally upgrade to 1.5.x before upgrading to 2.1.x.
-Zero downtime is possible but not guaranteed when upgrading incrementally from versions 0.36.x to 1.3.x to 1.5.x.
+Zero downtime is possible but not guaranteed if you are upgrading incrementally from versions 0.36.x to 1.3.x to 1.5.x.

-## Prerequisites for Migrating to 2.1

 * If running a version of {{site.ee_product_name}} earlier than 1.3, [migrate to 1.3](/enterprise/1.3-x/deployment/migrations/) first.